 The Port Selector shall support spread spectrum clocking receive on all of its ports.
 The Port Selector may support spread spectrum transmit.
-It is recommended that a configuration jumper be used to enable/disable spread spectrum clocking if it is dynamically settable.
-There is no inband means provided to enable/disable spread spectrum clocking if it is statically configurable.
+It is recommended that a configuration jumper be used to enable/disable spread spectrum clocking if it is settable.
+There is no means within the Serial ATA protocol provided to enable/disable spread spectrum clocking if it is statically configurable.